A Gift In Your Will

 We have a University-wide compliance reporting program to ensure that income of each trust is spent for the purpose specified by the donor.
 For more information visit Trusts and Bequests.

 It is easy to leave a gift to the University in your Will, and you can also add a codicil to an existing Will.
-We strongly recommend that you seek independent legal advice to work with you on the process.
+We strongly recommend that you seek independent legal advice to assist you with this process.

-The following may be used in consultation with your advisers:
+The following suggested wording may be used in consultation with your advisers:

-"I give [my estate]/[portion/the residue of my estate]/[the sum of $___] to the University of Adelaide for its general purposes.
+"I give [the residue of my estate]/[percentage of the residue of my estate]/[the sum of $___] to the University of Adelaide ('the University') for its general purposes.
 I declare that the receipt of the authorised officer of the University for the gift shall be sufficient discharge to my trustees."

 If you wish to leave a gift to support a specific area or purpose within the University, such as scholarships or research, please contact us on +61 8 8313 3234 or firstname.lastname@example.org so that we understand your intentions.
 Our legal team can work with your advisers to ensure that your wishes can be fulfilled.